-(1) (a) The National Commissioner of the South African Police Service must, in consultation with the Minister of Safety and Security and after consultation with the Minister, the National Director or Public Prosecutions, the National Commissioner of Correctional Services and
+- (1) (a) The National Commissioner of the South African Police Service must, in consultation with the Minister of Safety and Security and after consultation with the Minister, the National Director or Public Prosecutions, the National Commissioner of Correctional Services and the Directors-General; Health and Social Development, issue and publish in the Gazette national instructions regarding all matters which are reasonably necessary or expedient to be provided for and which must be followed by all police officials who are tasked with receiving reports of and the investigation of sexual offence cases, in order to achieve the objects of this Act as set out in section 2 and the Preamble, particularly those objects which have a bearing on complainants of such offences, including the following: - The manner in which the reporting of an alleged sexual offence is to be dealt with by police officials; - (ii) the manner in which sexual offence cases are to be investigated by police officials, including the circumstances in which an investigation in respect of a sexual offence may be discontinued; - (iii) the circumstances in which and the relevant sexual offence or offence in respect of which a police official may apply for the HIV testing of an alleged offender as contemplated in section 33; - (iv) the manner in which police officials must execute court orders for compulsory HIV testing contemplated in section 33 in order to ensure the security, integrity and reliability of the testing processes and test results; - (v) the manner in which police officials must deal with the outcome of applications made and granted in terms of section 31 or 32 in order to ensure confidentiality; and

-- (i) The manner in which the reporting of an alleged sexual offence is to be dealt with by police officials; - the manner in which sexual offence cases are to be investigated by police officials, including the circumstances in which an investigation in respect of a sexual offence may be discontinued; - (iii) the circumstances in which and the relevant sexual offence or offence in respect of which a police official may apply for the HIV testing of an alleged offender as contemplated in section 33; - (iv) the manner in which police officials must execute court orders for compulsory HIV testing contemplated in section 33 in order to ensure the security, integrity and reliability of the testing processes and test results; - (v) the manner in which police officials must deal with the outcome of applications made and granted in terms of section 31 or 32 in order to ensure confidentiality; and - (vi) the manner in which police officials must hand over to the victim or to the interested person, as the case may be, and to the alleged offender the test results. - (b) The National Commissioner of the South African Police Service must develop training courses, which must- - (i) include training on the national instructions referred to in paragraph (a): - (ii) include social context training in respect of sexual offences: and - (iii) provide for and promote the use of uniform norms, standards and procedures, with a view to ensuring that as many police officials as possible are able to deal with sexual offence cases in an appropriate, efficient and sensitive manner.
+- (vi) the manner in which police officials must hand over to the victim or to the interested person, as the case may be, and to the alleged offender the test results. - (b) The National Commissioner of the South African Police Service must develop training courses, which must- - (i) include training on the national instructions referred to in paragraph (a): - (ii) include social context training in respect of sexual offences: and - (iii) provide for and promote the use of uniform norms, standards and procedures, with a view to ensuring that as many police officials as possible are able to deal with sexual offence cases in an appropriate, efficient and sensitive manner.

-- (c) The National Commissioner of the South African Police Service must, in consultation with the National Director of Public Prosecutions, issue and publish in the Gazette national instructions regarding the manner in which police officials must- - (i) retain test results obtained; - (ii) make the record of the test results available to a prosecutor; and - (iii) destroy the test results as contemplated in section 33(2)(b), as contemplated in section 33(1)(e), in order to ensure the confidentiality of such test results.
+- (c) The National Commissioner of the South African Police Service must, in consultation with the National Director of Public Prosecutions, issue and publish in the Gazette national instructions regarding the manner in which police officials must- - (i) retain test results obtained; - (ii) make the record of the test results available to a prosecutor; and - (iii) destroy the test results as contemplated in section 33(2)(b), as contemplated in $\underline{\text{section }33}(1)(e)$ , in order to ensure the confidentiality of such test results.